304 North Cardinal St.

 After planting your seedlings, take a moment to mark your calendar for the expected date of the first harvest.
 Juliet Tomatoes typically take an estimated 70 days after seedlings are planted outdoors before the first tomatoes ripen on the vine.

-Juliet Tomato plants should be watered frequently and consistently so they can produce large yields.
+Juliet Tomato plants should be watered frequently and consistently so they can produce large yields and to help the plant grow properly.
 The easiest way to water them is with automated drip irrigation, but you can water them using any method that waters the soil around the base of the plant.
-Avoid getting water on the foliage of the plants.
+Avoid getting water on the foliage of the new plants.

-Although Juliet is a particularly crack-resistant variety, irregular watering once the fruit has set can lead to cracking of the developing tomato peels.
-Provide the plants with an even supply of moisture.
+Although Juliet is a particularly crack-resistant variety, irregular watering once the plant begins to produce fruit has set can lead to cracking of the developing tomato peels.
+Provide the new plants with an even supply of moisture.
 Avoid sudden influxes of water such as heavy watering after missing watering for a few days, as this sudden burst of water can cause the tomatoes to swell and the peels to crack.
 While Juliet tomatoes are crack-resistant, they’re not completely crack-proof.
 Try to water consistently.

-Weed garden beds on a regular basis, typically once or twice per week.
+Weed garden beds on a regular basis, typically once or twice per week to help your plant grow.
 When weed seedlings are small, they are easy to rake out with a handheld cultivator or pluck out and toss in the compost heap.
 If allowed to grow larger, they become more difficult and disruptive to the tomato plants to pull out.
 If left for quite a while they may even go to seed and lead to a whole new generation of weeds in the garden.

 One area that is generally pruned on most tomato plants is the bottom of the stem.
 Once the plant has been in the ground for a month or two, the bottom leaves can become yellowed.
 Trim off the leaves from the base of the plant up to about 8″-10″ from the soil level.
 Keeping the base area relatively clear can help with air circulation and make the foliage less susceptible to foliar disease.